When stress at work threatened to overwhelm me, I’d perform a calming ritual.

 FI or financial independence is when you have enough passive investment income to cover your living expenses, otherwise known as being able to retire.

-Coast FI is a point where you’ve saved enough for retirement that if you let your money grow untouched, it could support you when you want to retire.
-You have enough money and enough time that your portfolio will grow to the size you need it to be when you decide to stop working—all due to the power of compound interest.
+Coast FI is a point where you’ve saved enough for retirement that if you let your money grow, it could support you when you want to retire.
+You have enough money and enough time that your portfolio will grow to the size you need it to be when you decide to stop working—due to the power of compound interest.

-If you have a decent-sized portfolio, it may surprise you how ample it can get with a few decades of healthy investment returns.
+If you have a decent-sized portfolio, it may surprise you how ample it could get with a few decades of healthy investment returns.

-Coast FI means that instead of continuing to save for retirement, you can now “coast” because the heavy lifting has been done.
-You could reduce your savings rate and still hit your goal of becoming FI.
+Coast FI means that instead of continuing to save for retirement, you could potentially “coast” because the heavy lifting has been done.
+You could reduce your savings rate and still hit your FI goal.